 Businesses operating in the industries like eCommerce, online dating, online gaming, and other purely online businesses tend to suffer from chargebacks and transaction fees whenever they onboard new customers.
 Although, businesses can reduce the risk of fraud by identifying the common patterns.

 As there are so many areas where a company can be susceptible to attacks, it is vital to use a combination of digital defensive solutions, including:

 One simple solution isn’t enough to keep the sophisticated types of fraud at bay, businesses need a combination of solutions for fraud detection and prevention.

 Machine learning solutions can be utilized by businesses regardless of the industry and business type.
 Firms that don’t have the resources to manage huge teams for customer verification can use machine learning solutions for customer verification and fraud detection.

 Machine learning can learn from huge data sources and detect normal payment patterns and detect suspicious transactions right away.
 Best algorithms can also identify fraudulent transactions on more than 50 different parameters.

 Businesses often face fraud that revolves around fake and forged documents and identities.
-DIRO’s online business verification software helps businesses in detecting and preventing fraud in the early stages.
+DIRO’s online business verification software helps businesses in detecting and prevent fraud in the early stages.
 DIRO can verify documents instantly and provide stronger proof of verification backed by verifiable credentials.
 By integrating DIRO into their solutions, businesses can easily improve fraud detection and prevention techniques.